rgdavies92/used-car-value/README.md

 <p align="center"><i><sub><b>Figure 4:</b> Plot describes the quantity of used cars for sale in the UK for the 30 most common brands.</sub></i></p>
 <br>

-Evidently a BMW is the most common used car for sale in the UK right now making up just under 10% of all used cars on AutoTrader.
+Evidently a BMW is the most common used car for sale in the UK right now, making up just under 10% of all used cars on AutoTrader.
 German brands do well in general, with four of the top five most common brands from Germany.

 <br>
 <p align="center" width="100%">